opensovereigncloud/libvirt-provider/docs/usage/usage.md

 ## Prerequisites

-Before you begin, make sure you have the prerequisites described [here](../development/dev_setup.md#prerequisites).
+Before you begin, make sure you have the prerequisites described in the [development setup guide](../development/dev_setup.md#prerequisites).

 ---